l1ttleO/ProjectFNF/CONTRIBUTING.md

 Before you start PRing changes, you'll need the following:

-- Haxe version 4.2.4 or higher
+- Haxe version 4.2.4 or higher;
-- `git` (required to make and apply patches; commit and push changes)
+- `git` (required to make and apply patches; commit and push changes);
-- a GitHub account (required to make the pull request and update it if needed)
+- a GitHub account (required to make the pull request and update it if needed).

 ## Understanding Patches